AnanyaNegi/AnanyaNegi/README.md

 <br>

-**Meanwhile do check out my projects 😄 and don't forget to leave a ⭐ if you like it.**
+**Meanwhile do check out my projects 😄 and don't forget to leave a ⭐ if you like them.**